9 Ways to Stop Sweating So Much

 8. Medications to Prevent Excess Sweating

-If traditional antiperspirants and sweating home remedies aren’t helping you sweat less, you might need to look at more advanced treatments for excessive sweat and hyperhidrosis.
+How to stop sweating if traditional antiperspirants and sweating home remedies aren’t helping you sweat less?
+You might need to look at more advanced treatments for excessive sweat and hyperhidrosis.

-Using medication to stop sweating shouldn’t be your first option.
-You should talk to your doctor to determine if you need it and which type of medication is right for you.
-Sweating medications are available in topical and oral forms.
+But using medication to stop sweating shouldn’t be your first option.
+You should talk to your doctor and undergo a physical exam to determine if you need it and which type of prescription medicine is right for you.
+Sweating medications are available in topical, prescription creams, and oral forms.

-When all other options are exhausted, a doctor may prescribe an anticholinergic medication.
+If you’re still wondering how to stop sweating so much when all other options are exhausted, there are other treatments a doctor may prescribe such as anticholinergic medication.
 These medications work by blocking the signals in your brain that tell your body to produce sweat.
 It sounds a little scary, but it can be a very effective sweating treatment.

 - Glycopyrrolate